 Parish Council meeting

-The next meeting of Thrybergh Parish Council is to be held on Thursday 7th December at 6:30pm in the parish hall.
+The next meetings of Thrybergh Parish Council will be on Wednesday 7th May in the Parish Hall.

-Can members of the public wishing to attend the meeting please inform the clerk prior to the meeting.
+Can members of the public wishing to attend please inform the clerk prior to the meetin

 The Dalton and Thrybergh Ward Bulletin

-This is published monthly by RMBC, if you are interested in receiving a copy you can sign up by using this link
+This is published monthly by RMBC, if you are interested in receiving a copy please sign-up by using the following link:

 Do you love to read?